Cognigy/Documentation/docs/voice-gateway/webapp/speech-services.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.56-blue.svg)](../../release-notes/4.56.md)

-*Speech Services* allow adding multiple Speech Vendors to the Voice Gateway.
+*Speech Services* give your virtual agent a voice.
+By connecting with a speech vendor of your choice, you can select between multiple voices, genders, accents, and languages.
+You can add multiple speech vendors to the Voice Gateway, or install multiple instances of one speech vendor, to freely switch between different voices.

 Voice Gateway supports the following speech vendor configurations: